webpack/changelog-v5/MIGRATION GUIDE.md

 * `HashedModulesPlugin` -> `optimization.moduleIds: "hashed"`
 * `optimization.occurrenceOrder: true` -> `optimization: { chunkIds: "total-size", moduleIds: "size" }`

-## Disable ES2015 syntax in runtime code, if necessary

-By default, Webpack's runtime code uses ES2015 syntax to build smaller bundles.
-If your build targets environments that don't support this syntax (like IE11), you'll need to set `output.ecmaVersion: 5` to revert to ES5 syntax.

 # Test webpack 5 compatibility

 Try to set the following options in your webpack 4 builds and check if it still works correctly.